City Harvest (United States): Programs

 Since 2006, the Healthy Neighborhoods initiative has expanded access to produce and has offered nutrition education to residents.
 These programs target high-need communities throughout the five boroughs.

 Emergency food programs

 City Harvest delivers over 10 million pounds of food (60% of which produces) each year to emergency food programs located within designated Healthy Neighborhoods.
 Soup kitchens and food pantries are then able to offer participants a variety of food.
 Through the Agency Capacity Expansion (ACE) program, City Harvest offers grants for one-time projects to selected emergency food programs to upgrade facilities and services.
 In addition, City Harvest University's courses teach agencies core skill sets.

 Educational outreach

 Developed by Share Our Strength, Cooking Matters workshops educate all age groups on how to develop and maintain a healthy diet.
 City Harvest teaches customers how to find affordable, healthy foods in their communities.

 City Harvest also uses a nutrition education curriculum to work with low-income seniors.

-Food accessibility

-City Harvest partners with community residents, organizations, after-school programs, and businesses to promote nutritious eating options.
-City Harvest helps neighborhood retailers increase the quantity, quality, and variety of produce.
-In addition, City Harvest hosts healthy cooking demonstrations and budget shopping workshops.
-The efforts seek to improve communication between shop owners and clientele.

-To build public support for healthy food outlets and sustain change over time, City Harvest convenes Community Action Networks (CANS) in each of its Healthy Neighborhoods.
-These networks engage residents and retailers who are committed to improving access to healthy food.